Equipment Line of Credit

 Line Of Credit Compared To A Loan

 As the two most popular means of financing equipment purchases, many business owners find themselves debating between an equipment line of credit and an equipment purchase loan.
-The two options are very different and it essentially comes down to your business’s long term cash flow needs.
+The two options are very different, and it essentially comes down to your business’s long term cash flow needs.

 A line of credit desired for its flexibility.
 There is a max credit limit but not a set amount; a borrower can continue spending as long as they pay off enough to stay within their limit.
 Merchants also do not have to use all of what they are given and will only pay interest on what they spend.
 This is great for businesses who have unpredictable cash flow needs and like to have a working capital source on hand just in case an opportunity, growth, unexpected setback or other event occurs.
 By utilizing flexible spending, borrowers can tailor how much they pay each month to their budget or cash flow.
 They can repay the entire outstanding balance all at once or just make the minimum monthly payments.

 Bank loans, also known as installment loans or closed-end credit accounts, only provide a set amount of money with equal monthly repayment installments until the loan is paid off.
 Once a bank loan has been paid off in full, business owners cannot spend the funds again unless they apply for a new loan.
-This would be desired by a merchants who only needs working capital for a specific project and knows the optional funds would just sit idle, which can incur fees and penalties for lack of use depending on the funder’s terms.
+This would be desired by a merchants who only need working capital for a specific project and knows the optional funds would just sit idle, which can incur fees and penalties for lack of use depending on the funder’s terms.

 Term Lengths of Lines of Credit